carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 ### 1. Download the Kit

-Go to the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank> Carbon Design Kit</a> repo and click on the latest version of the Design Kit.
-Click the “View Raw” link to begin downloading the kit.
+<p>Go to the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank> Carbon Design Kit</a> repo and click on the latest version of the Design Kit.
+Click the “View Raw” link to begin downloading the kit.</p>

 ![Download the Carbon Design Kit](images/designers-2.png)